5. The Eyes

 Then I use alizarin crimson mixed with a little ultramarine blue to deepen and define the irises some more.

-I then added a light wash of alizarin crimson around the eyes to give a light pink eyeshadow.
-And I filled in the pupils with black.
+I then added a light wash of alizarin crimson around the eyes to give a light pink eye shadow.
+And filled in the pupils with black.
 I mixed my own black using Indigo, yellow ochre and Perylene Maroon.

 Next, I use a tiny liner brush (10/0) to paint in the eyelashes in black.
 And I use burnt umber to fill in the eyebrows.